WebCuratorTool/webcurator/webcurator-docs/guides/quick-start-guide.rst

 * WCT can also authenticate users via LDAP (see the :doc:`System Administrator Guide <system-administrator-guide>`)
 * By default all communication between the components and between the browser and WCT is unencrypted.
-To enable SSL/TLS, please follow the instructions for your version of Tomcat
+To enable SSL/TLS, see the :doc:`System Administrator Guide <system-administrator-guide>`
 * You can use OpenWayback to view harvests from within WCT, see :doc:`Wayback Integration Guide <wayback-integration-guide>`